anodyne/docs/upgrade-guide.md

 ## Updating Nova

-### Step 1: Remove Nova
+### Step 1: Rename the Nova directory

-Once you've finished backing up your site (because you already did that, right?), delete the `nova` directory in its entirety from your server.
+Once you've finished backing up your site (because you already did that, right?), rename the `nova` directory to something like `nova_old` on your server.
+(This ensures that if the update goes awry you still have a copy of the working Nova core from before you attempted the update.)

 :::warning
 Over the years we've seen countless problems with simply trying to overwrite the directory.
-The surest way to avoid those issues is to delete the directory and upload a new copy.
+The surest way to avoid those issues is to rename the directory and upload a new copy.
 :::

 ### Step 2: Upload Nova